-The amount of flax in the fiber blend is proprietary, meaning Thorne Research does not provide exact amounts.
-They can confirm it is a portion of the 4.6 g/serving fiber blend in each shake.
+The amount of flax in the fiber blend is proprietary.
+Our manufacturer confirms it is a portion of the 4.6 g/serving fiber blend in each shake.

 I heard that chia seeds can exacerbate leaky gut.
 So why are you recommended them in your shakes?

 I love chia seeds because they are a great source of fiber, protein, omega-3 fatty acids, and nutrients.
 1 study showed 50 grams of chia seeds a day for 12 weeks could increase gut inflammation.
 Keep in mind 50 grams is far more than the 1/2 tablespoon – 1 tablespoon we recommend in the shakes.
 In that amount, they shouldn’t be a problem.
 We strongly recommend rotating your sources of fiber in The Virgin Diet Shake.
 I choose among flax seeds, chia seeds, and Extra Fiber.

 I’m not a fan of flax or chia seeds in my shake.
 How else can I get fiber?